- What is House Property?

 What is House Property?

-Any income generated from the House Property is Income from House Property.
 Income from House Property shall be taxable only under the following conditions:

 - The property used for any purpose other than for carrying out Business or Profession.
 If the property is used for own business or profession, then the income from the same shall be taxed under the head ‘Income from Business and Profession’.